 “…to provide the youth of the world (with) an opportunity for development and contribution, individually and collectively, as responsible members of the local, national and international community.”

-In 1968, newly formed Leo clubs began sending their requests for club certification to International Headquarters.
+In 1968, newly formed Leo Clubs began sending their requests for club certification to the International Headquarters.
 On October 17, 1969, forms requesting certification for the Abington High School Leo Club reached headquarters.
-On this date, the world’s original Leo club was formally recognized as a part of the international Leo program.
-Leo John Hebert of Baederwood, Pennsylvania, served as president of the Abington High School Leo Club.
+On this date, the world’s original Leo Club was formally recognized as a part of the international Leo Program, with Leo John Hebert of Baederwood serving as the President.

 Today, the Leo Club Program is stronger than ever.
 Community service remains the cornerstone of the program.
-Like their Lion counterparts, Leo club members enjoy serving their neighbors and watching positive results unfold.
+Like their Lion counterparts, Leo Club members enjoy serving their neighbours and watching positive results unfold.